-- When all keys have been defined, click Update Phone Settings to update the settings on the NQ-ZPMS device.
+- 6 When all keys have been defined, click Update Phone Settings to update the settings on the NQ-ZPMS device.
 After pressing Update Phone Settings, it will take a couple of minutes for the NQ-ZPMS phone to reboot and update the touchscreen keypad to match the edits performed via the web interface. - 7 Press the Done key.

-Table 53.
+Table 52.
 Edit Line Keys Properties

-The type of action to be initiated by this key.
-The listed types are fairly self-explanatory, but there are several special values:
+TypeThe type of action to be initiated by this key.
+The listed types are fairly selfexplanatory, but there are several special values:

 - Custom Speed Dial: The key's label and value (DTMF dialing digits) can be configured by the user. - Empty: The key will be inoperable with no label. - Reserved: The Nyquist system will not configure the key, allowing the user to manually configure it via the phone's touch screen interface.
 The Nyquist web interface will label the key "Reserved" as a reminder that Nyquist will reserve the key for user customization via the phone. - SIP Line: If you have configured additional SIP Lines on the phone, this line key Type can be used to associate the line key with a specified SIP Line.
 If the SIP Line is registered, a green indicator will show on the line key.
-Pressing this line key will initiate dialing using the defined SIP line.
+Pressing this line key will initiate dialing using the defined SIP line. - LabelA string of characters that will be displayed on the line key.
+If the text does not fit in the space provided, it will scroll.